dotnet/docs/docs/languages/csharp/expression-trees-building.md

 # Building Expression Trees

-All the expression trees I've shown you so far have been created by the C# compiler.
-All I had to do was create a `LambdaExpression` that was assigned to a variable typed as an `Expression<Func<T>>` or some similar type.
+All the expression trees you've seen so far have been created by the C# compiler.
+All you had to do was create a `LambdaExpression` that was assigned to a variable typed as an `Expression<Func<T>>` or some similar type.
 That's not the only way to create an expression tree.
 For many scenarios you may find that you need to build an